Brookshire Cluster

 History: The inception of Brookshire Cluster traces back to 1964-1965, making it one of the first clusters in Reston.
 Initially, it was designed to offer residents a direct view of Lake Anne, a man-made lake central to Reston's design ethos by Robert E. Simon, Jr., who envisioned Reston as a "new town" where work, play, and living spaces were integrated.
 The original name, Lakeview Mall Cluster, underscored this connection to the natural and communal areas of Reston.
 Over time, the name evolved to Brookshire Cluster, reflecting perhaps a shift in identity or community branding.

 The inception of Brookshire Cluster traces back to 1964-1965, making it one of the first clusters in Reston.
-Initially, it was designed to offer residents a direct view of Lake Anne, a man-made lake central to Reston’s design ethos by Robert E. Simon, Jr., who envisioned Reston as a “new town” where work, play, and living spaces were integrated.
+Initially, it was designed to offer residents a direct view of Lake Anne, an artificial lake central to Reston’s design ethos by Robert E. Simon, Jr., who envisioned Reston as a “new town” where work, play, and living spaces were integrated.
 The original name, Lakeview Mall Cluster, underscored this connection to the natural and communal areas of Reston.
 Over time, the name evolved to Brookshire Cluster, reflecting perhaps a shift in identity or community branding.

-Real Estate Trends:
+Real Estate Trends

-Community Life:
+Community Life

 Related